Easy Homemade Baileys Recipe

-After making homemade Kahlua I decided to try my hand at Bailey’s.
-There are literally dozens of recipes online and all seem to differ just slightly from each other.
-Some include egg, others call for almond extract, but all of them call for some basic ingredients which are condensed milk, cream, whiskey, chocolate, vanilla, and coffee.
-I’ve found that using just these will give you a delicious and fun drink that is a very close match for Baileys.
-It also only takes a few minutes to whip up.
+There are dozens of Baileys knockoff recipes to try, and they all seem to differ slightly.
+Some recipes include raw eggs, while others call for almond extract; however, all of them require a few essential ingredients: condensed milk, cream, Irish whiskey, chocolate, vanilla, and coffee.
+I’ve found that using just these will give you a delicious, fun drink that is a very close match to store-bought Baileys.
+It also only takes a few minutes to make.

 Ingredients